andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 <h2>#5 Row Level Security For Suppliers</h2>

 - In Postgres, we can limit access to certain row data using a policy
-- We'll use our suppliers, and a new supplier_data table.
+- We'll use our "suppliers" tenant and create a `supplier_data` table
-- Verify we can create data as each user, and when we select all rows, we only see the rows we have access to
+- We'll verify that suppliers can only access their own data

 DEMO